sf-wdi-24/modules/week-04-associated-data-and-users/day-04/module-02/readme.md

 ## Demo and Exercise:

 * Sit back and relax WDI-24.
 We're going to go through a detailed demonstration of the basic project planning concepts discussed today.
-* For this evenings exercise we want you to continue to read the "Mythical Man Month".
+* For this evening's exercise we want you to continue to read the "Mythical Man Month".
 While reading this book and enjoying the harrowing tales of web development think of ways that this planning structure and reading will help you in your future projects.